Freeman A. Hrabowski, III

 You are now a part of a campus that has become one of America’s distinctive public universities.
-This past year, U.S. News & World Report ranked UMBC the nation’s #1 “Up and Coming” university – the fourth year in a row – and in the top ten in the country for excellence in undergraduate teaching, tied with such universities as Duke and UC-Berkeley.
-We’re also among the 100 “best values in public colleges and universities” according to Kiplinger magazine.
-Most important, we’re nationally recognized as a model for innovation, particularly for supporting students – from first-year seminars, the Honors College, undergraduate research, and course redesign to special scholars programs, service-learning, living-learning floors in our residence halls, and intellectual competition (from the ethics bowl and the American College Theatre Festival at the Kennedy Center to chess, the Baja vehicle design competition, and cybersecurity challenges).
+This past year, U.S. News & World Report ranked us the nation’s #1 “Up and Coming” university – the fifth year in a row – and in the top ten in the country for excellence in undergraduate teaching.
+In addition, the Fiske Guide to Colleges just named us a “Best Buy,” citing excellence in the social sciences, the visual and performing arts, and computer science.
+The guide also recognized our deep commitment to undergraduate research and entrepreneurship across all disciplines.
+Most important, UMBC is nationally recognized as a model for innovation, particularly for supporting students – from first-year seminars and undergraduate research to service-learning initiatives and intellectual competition.
+We’re also very proud of our athletes, half of whom are on the Dean’s list.

 Each of you is entering a new stage of your lives, and it’s important to appreciate the significance of going to college and of attending UMBC.
 Most other American colleges and universities were founded when education throughout America – at all levels – was largely segregated; but when UMBC was established in 1963, the law of the land insisted that qualified students from all backgrounds could attend.
 Thus, we refer to ourselves as a “historically diverse” institution – and today we’re one of the nation’s most diverse.

-As a result of the Higher Education Act, over the past nearly five decades we’ve moved from just 10% of American adults having four-year college degrees in the 1960s to about 30%, or nearly one in three, today (35% white, 21% African American, 15% Hispanic, and 51% Asian American).
-And in response to the emergence of China, India, and several other countries as global competitors – largely because of the huge strides they’ve made in education and technology – America has substantially raised its educational goals to 60% of American adults having two- and four-year degrees by 2020 (compared to about 42% today).
+As a result of the Higher Education Act, over the past nearly five decades we’ve moved from just 10% of American adults having four-year college degrees to more than 30%, or nearly one in three, today (35% white, 21% African American, 15% Hispanic, and 51% Asian American).
+And in response to the emergence of China, India, and several other countries as global competitors, America has substantially raised its educational goals to 60% of American adults having two- and four-year degrees by 2020 (compared to about 42% today).
 To achieve this ambitious goal and maintain the nation’s global prominence, we must dramatically increase our numbers of college graduates.

 While it’s true that more Americans than ever are attending college, the percentage of young adults with four-year college degrees is not increasing substantially – the opposite of what’s happening in other countries.
-American adults, in general, are the second most educated people in the world, behind Norwegians.
-But younger Americans, 25 to 34 years old, rank 11th globally in college-degree attainment, behind their peers in Australia, Finland, Korea, Japan, and several other nations.
-This means that for the first time since the middle of the 20th century, we cannot say that each generation of Americans will have more education than the generation before it.
-In fact, nearly half of all students who begin college do not graduate.
+American adults, in general, are second in the world for bachelor’s degree attainment.
+But younger Americans, 25 to 34 years old, rank 11th globally in bachelor’s attainment, behind their peers in Australia, Finland, Korea, Japan, and several other nations.
+What’s especially troubling is that college completion among younger Americans is heavily influenced by family wealth, with 80 percent of those from the top income quartile earning a bachelor’s degrees by age 24, but only 10 percent from the lowest income quartile doing so.
+Additionally, nearly half of all students who begin college do not graduate.
+All of this means that, for the first time since the middle of the 20th century, we cannot say that each generation of Americans will have more education than the one before it.

-Setting high expectations for all of us is a major priority at UMBC.
+Setting high expectations for all of us is a major priority here.
 We set high expectations for you – both in your studies and in your life – and for us in how we support you.
-So, please keep the following themes in mind: you are important to us; we’re determined both to challenge you and to provide the support you need; get involved in and outside of the classroom; and support each other.
+So, please keep the following themes in mind: you are important to us, and we are determined both to challenge you and to provide the support you need; you own your education, so get involved in and outside of the classroom; and support each other.
 Our goal for each of you is that you graduate prepared to lead a meaningful, productive life.
 You are here chiefly to prepare for the rest of your life – and you will have the greatest influence on your own success.

 The book experience, like your UMBC experience, is designed to challenge you intellectually and personally and to take you beyond your comfort zone.
 You’ll have opportunities to explore new ideas and meet people different from yourself.
-UMBC is a microcosm of the world – our students, faculty, and staff come from every state and approximately 150 countries, and they have wide-ranging backgrounds in terms of academic interests, race, ethnicity, religion, politics, sexual orientation, and culture.
-If you keep an open mind and are willing to move beyond your comfort zone, you’ll learn other people’s stories – their cultures and religions, interests and attitudes, strengths and weaknesses.
+UMBC is a microcosm of the world – our students, faculty, and staff come from every state and more than 100 countries, and they have wide-ranging backgrounds in terms of academic interests, race, ethnicity, religion, politics, sexual orientation, and culture.
+If you keep an open mind, you will enjoy learning about the stories of others– their cultures and religions, interests and attitudes, strengths and weaknesses.
 You’ll also learn about characteristics we all share – our fears, hopes, and dreams – and you will grow.